fc9734ygn/oddspot-app/README.md

 ## Future Enhancements:

 The project is still in its early stages, and there are a lot of things that need to be done.
-Unfortunately, the task board is private but for the most part right now it consists of additional features and some technical improvements - crashlytics, tests, introducing viewport loading or other approach to scale the feed/explore, add CI/CD, etc.
+Unfortunately, the task board is private but for the most part, it consists of additional features and some technical improvements - crashlytics, tests, introducing viewport loading or another approach to scale the feed/explore, add CI/CD, etc.

 ## How to Run: